 Supporting the enforcement of MEES

-Minimum Energy Efficiency Standards would place a requirement on private landlords to reach EPC C for all their lettable properties.
-Reaching this standard would reduce exposure to cold and mouldy homes which has knock on benefits to renters physical and mental health.
-Without this standard landlords are not incentivised to improve the condition of their properties and renters are exposed to adverse health impacts.
+Minimum energy efficiency standards (MEES) would place a requirement on private landlords to upgrade all their rented properties to a minimum level of energy efficiency.
+Enforcing these standards would reduce tenants’ exposure to cold and mouldy homes, and protect them from associated physical and mental health problems.
+Without MEES, landlords will not be required to improve the efficiency of their properties, meaning that some renters will continue to be exposed to adverse health impacts.

-Greater flexibility for housing providers to incorporate green finance
+Greater flexibility for local authorities to incorporate green finance

 Useful definitions

-Health impacts range from allergic reactions to developing respiratory illnesses heart disease and cardiac arrest.
-Exposure to mould or excessively cold homes is also linked to mental health problems including depression and anxiety.
+Health impacts range from allergic reactions to respiratory illnesses, heart disease and cardiac arrest.
+Living in mouldy or excessively cold homes is also linked to mental health problems including depression and anxiety.

 Indoor environments include indoor temperatures that are too cold or too hot, high humidity levels, high noise levels and poor air quality.
 This is often due to poor insulation and ventilation in a property.

-Home insulation can refer to loft, room in roof, cavity wall, solid wall or underfloor insulation.
-Insulation acts as a barrier to air flow ensuring homes stay warm in cold weather and cool in warm weather, helping to maintain a consistent indoor temperature.
+Insulation acts as a barrier to heat transfer, ensuring homes stay warm in cold weather and cool in warm weather, helping to maintain a consistent indoor temperature.
+There are many different types of insulation, including loft, room-in-roof, cavity wall, solid wall and underfloor insulation, among others.

 Ventilation creates healthier indoor environments by allowing fresh air to flow into a home.
-Ventilation also removes condensation from a property which if left can result in the development of mould.
+Adequate ventilation also reduces the risk of condensation and mould.

 How to join

-Membership of the NHDG is considered if the prospective member is a Tier 1 contractor or energy supplier that contracts and directly delivers £20+ million turnover per year of whole-house decarbonisation retrofit at scale, supported by government-funded schemes such as Social Housing Decarbonisation Fund (SHDF) and Home Upgrade Grant (HUG).
+Membership of the NHDG is open to Tier 1 contractors or energy suppliers that contract and directly deliver £20+ million turnover per year of whole-house retrofit at scale, supported by government-funded schemes such as the Warm Homes: Social Housing Fund (WH:SHF) and Home Upgrade Grant (HUG).
 Eligible turnover must come from work contracted directly with clients and not through third parties such as energy companies or other bodies.

 Applicants must provide evidence to support that they meet the criteria.
 Evidence includes: